POVERTY REDUCTION INDICATORS PROJECT

 The report will be released and knowledge will be mobilized according to the knowledge mobilization plan that was scoped during Phase 1.
 Knowledge mobilization activities could include, but are not limited to, a press release, a webinar to share key findings, a community workshop to tie together research, planning, and future action.

-*Phase 1 pilot communities include: Lower Columbia, Revelstoke, Cranbrook, Nelson
+*Phase 1 pilot communities include: Lower Columbia, Revelstoke, Cranbrook, Nelson, and Valemount

 To learn more about poverty reduction please access the Knowledge Briefs below: